David Wright: Media appearances

 Delta Air Lines named an MD-88 airplane The Wright Flight, after Wright.
 The plane's name, along with Wright's signature and jersey number (5), are next to the boarding door.
-The plane shuttles between New York, Boston and Washington.
+The plane shuttles between New York, Boston, and Washington.
 Wright is noted for his unaffected politeness and work ethic.
 He has been known to help participate with the Boys & Girls Clubs of America.
 He has developed a reputation for arriving very early to the park for games and being uncommonly accommodating with fans and reporters.

 Wright was featured on the cover of MLB 07: The Show, as well as a TV commercial advertisement for the game on the PlayStation 3 game console.
 He has also appeared in a television commercial for Fathead, promoting the company's wall graphics.

 In 2006, Wright appeared on MTV's Total Request Live with then-teammate Cliff Floyd.
 He also made an appearance on the Late Show with David Letterman on July 12, 2006.
 That same day he appeared on the cover of Sports Illustrated along with Mets teammates Carlos Beltrán, Paul Lo Duca, Carlos Delgado, and José Reyes.

-On January 3, 2008, Wright appeared on Celebrity Apprentice to purchase hot dogs for charity.
+On January 3, 2008, Wright appeared on The Celebrity Apprentice to purchase hot dogs for charity.

 Wright is a celebrity spokesman for Ford in the New York/New Jersey market.